Year 10: Northern Ireland

+Year 10 is significant for students as they make crucial decisions about picking their GCSE options and move on to the final stage of compulsory education, Key Stage 4.

 Scotland

 In schools in Scotland Year 10 is known as Third year which is the third year of secondary education.
 Third year, also known as S3, is the third year of schooling in Scottish secondary schools.
 Most pupils are 14 or 15 years old at the end of S3.
 Traditionally it would be the year that pupils start their Standard Grade courses.
-As of 2013, it is standard for schools to continue to offer a broad general education course mixed with National 3 - National 5 work.
+As of 2013, it is standard for schools to continue to offer a broad general education course mixed with National 3 – National 5 work.
 At the end of S3, pupils usually choose subjects in which they will work on in their Fourth year to sit National 3, 4 or 5.
 Standard Grade courses are no longer taught in Scottish secondary schools.
 All schools must follow the ever changing 'Curriculum for Excellence'.

 India

 In India, Year 10 (known as Class 9 or Standard 9) is usually the tenth year of compulsory education.
 It is the 1st year in High School, with standard 10 or class 10 as the second and final year in high school.
 It is also known as Matriculation and makes the students eligible for attending Pre-University Certificate course (or popularly called PUC or class 12th) which in turn will make them eligible to attend college.